Before we start, as quick reminder, the RRSP contribution deadline for 2021 is March 1, 2021.

 We think that’s a great idea!

-As you know from our comprehensive Tax Free Savings Account (TFSA) post <Joe to link>, the government has eliminated the guesswork about how much the tax payback will be – its tax free!
+As you know from our comprehensive Tax Free Savings Account (TFSA) post, the government has eliminated the guesswork about how much the tax payback will be – its tax free!

 Because you don’t get any tax break on your TFSA contribution, the government does not charge you tax when money comes out of that account.